Useful links for Public and Patient Information Providers

 Your Trust may have a list of patient information leaflets which should be used first.
 Here is a list of recommended websites for signposting members of the public to:

-- NHS Choices – This site is committed to providing trustworthy information and guidance on all aspects of health and healthcare.
-NHS Choices ensures its content is evidence-based and includes the best scientific knowledge available.
+- NHS.UK – This site is committed to providing trustworthy information and guidance on all aspects of health and healthcare.
+NHS.UK ensures its content is evidence-based and includes the best scientific knowledge available.
 Includes health, well-being and social care information and local services and support.

 - Patient – A trusted source of information for both patients and health professionals nationwide.
 The site contains over 4000 health information leaflets, a wellbeing centre, a free health check and discussion forums.